cloudadder/cdk-ec2-imagebuilder/API.md

 - *Type:* `string`

-the id to use as a name suffix to identify resources.
+The id to use as a name suffix to identify resources.

 ---